ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Rsncat_code (Reason Category Code)

 3. Responds to the source with the appropriate message.
-4. In case of Exceptions, system triggers relevant error messages as listed below
+4. In case of Exceptions, system triggers relevant error messages.

 #### B. Fetch the requested list of reasons based on Reason Category Code and Language Code